freddiehaddad/oxidized/README.md

 - Marks are currently buffer-local.
 If a mark is not set, a status message will indicate it.

+**Registers (copy/paste):**

+- "{register} selects a one-shot register for the next yank/delete/put.
+  - Unnamed register " is the default source/target.
+  - Named registers a–z store text; A–Z appends to the lowercase register.
+  - Black-hole register _ discards writes (doesn’t alter any register).
+- Examples:
+  - "a yy yanks current line into register a; paste later with "a p.
+  - "_ dd deletes line without touching your clipboard/registers.
+  - "A yw appends word to existing contents of register a.
+  - p/P paste from the selected register if one-shot is set, otherwise from unnamed.

 ### Advanced Window Management